Malaga Island: History

-While some saw improvement in the island, Governor Frederick W. Plaisted saw blight on his state's reputation.
-Under the Governor's direction, Maine's authorities abducted and removed men, women, and children many of whom were forced into various institutions and, in 1912, undertook the mass eviction of the remaining 45-member interracial community.
+While some saw improvement in the island, Governor Frederick W. Plaisted saw blight on the state's reputation.
+Under the Governor's direction, Maine's authorities abducted and removed men, women, and children, many of whom were forced into various institutions and, in 1912, undertook the mass eviction of the remaining 45-member interracial community.
 To discourage resettlement, Maine authorities eventually even dug up the graves, and took the dead for burial at the Maine School for the Feeble-Minded in New Gloucester.

 The island was bought by Eli Perry in 1818 for $150, though there are few records of continued ownership.
 The island was mentioned twice in the family's deeds over the next hundred years, "and never in any of the Perry family wills".
 Tax records in Phippsburg found that no one had ever paid taxes on the island.
 In 1911, despite these questions on ownership, the Perry family ordered the residents to leave.
 The state then bought the island and evicted the islanders, paying them a relocation stipend.
 One family of seven and one other person were deemed feeble-minded and placed in an institution, although the accuracy of their diagnosis is disputed.

 Missionaries helping the Islanders had negotiated to buy the island from the Perry family in order to allow the residents to stay, but the governor outbid them and then evicted the residents.
 The governor's motivation is unclear, as he had previously pledged to help the community.
 It is speculated that this was a personal retribution against the missionaries, who had defeated him in a bitter political fight over Prohibition.

 In 1912, the state authorized advertising the sale of the island.